-This course introduces students to Multilayer switching.
-Topics include local area network (LAN) design. configuring LAN switches, VLANs and Spanning Tree Protocol, improving network performance and reliability, and security issues.
+(4 lec, 4 TBA lab hrs/wk) 5 credits This course introduces students to Multilayer switching.
+Topics include local area network (LAN) design, configuring LAN switches, VLANs and Spanning Tree Protocol, improving network performance and reliability, and security issues.
 Students will be expected to apply knowledge and skills learned in this term to successive Internet-working courses.
 This course is a third in a series of courses (4) which will prepare students to take the Cisco CCNP Certification Exam.

-CIS6250 Network Academy Fundamentals VIII: Cisco Internetwork Troubleshooting problems, problems related to local and wide area networks, and routing protocol problems.
+CIS6250 Network Academy Fundamentals VIII: Cisco Internetwork Troubleshooting

+5 credits (4 lec, 4 TBA lab hrs/wk) This course introduces students to advanced concepts of internetwork troubleshooting.
+Students will learn to use basic troubleshooting methodologies and diagnostic tools to solve complex internetworking problems.
+Specific areas of interest include troubleshooting transport and network layer protocol problems, problems related to local and wide area networks, and routing protocol problems.
 This course is the fourth in a series of courses (4) which will prepare students to take the Cisco CCNP Certification Exam.